Q: What is DuraBoard® made of?

 What about glue?

 A: Any glue identified with PVC plastics are good for most applications.
-PVC pipe cement can
+PVC

 actually make a welded joint.